We have come full circle.

 It’s not about the scenery or the sunrises or sunsets.

-It’s not about the miles traveled, price of diesel fuel or
+It’s not about the miles traveled, price of diesel fuel or inconvenient repairs along the way.

 It’s all, 100%, about the people.